Framework for Promotion

 Principal Initiatives in Fiscal Year 2020

 On-Site Audits Conducted at Sites to Enhance Safety

-In Japan, Responsible Care Department specialists have conducted Responsible Care audits at domestic consolidated subsidiaries since fiscal year 2014 to verify initiatives and support improvement activities.
-As usual, in fiscal year 2019 audits were conducted at DIC’s nine principal sites and DIC Graphics’ three sites.
-In addition, third-party safety audits were conducted at the Chiba and Tatebayashi plants as an objective way to identify issues.
-Owing to a lack of success in reducing occupational accidents and disasters, the Group has also conducted audits using self-assessment checklists at almost all sites belonging to domestic Group companies other than DIC Graphics.
-In fiscal year 2019, audits centering on rigorous site inspections were conducted at 11 sites belonging to nine domestic Group companies with the aim of improving the level of safety and environmental management.
+In Japan, Responsible Care Department specialists conduct audits not only at DIC but also at domestic DIC Group companies since fiscal year 2014 to verify initiatives and support improvement activities.
+As usual, in fiscal year 2020 audits were conducted at DIC’s nine principal sites and DIC Graphics’ two sites.
+These included a third-party safety audit at one facility and a legal inspection by a third-party consulting firm at two facilities as an objective way to identify issues.
+In addition, audits centering on rigorous site inspections were conducted at 11 sites belonging to nine other domestic Group companies with the aim of improving the level of environmental and safety management.

 - Violation with a penalty exceeding $10,000